Fear hit me.

 “How can I find, research, and write about a topic in one night?
 I have a few hours to do a few week’s worth of work!”

 I was in trouble.

 Glancing down at my desk, I saw the “World War I” research paper I had written for another class.
 “If only I could use the information I already researched for this paper,” I jokingly thought to myself.

 Then I got an idea.

 I would write a research paper about how the Internet has made writing research papers easier.
-I would write about two fictional students; one who used books from the library to do all his research, and one who used the Internet (“technology”) for his research.
+I would write about two fictional students: one who used books from the library to do all his research, and one who used the Internet (“technology”) for his research.
 The research paper topic for these fictional students?
 World War I.

 It was more of a creative writing exercise than an actual research paper, but it was packed with historical quotes, dates, and facts.

-I wish I could tell you that karma punished me for my forgetfulness and procrastination, and my professor gave me a bad grade.
+I wish I could tell you that karma punished me for my forgetfulness and procrastination, and that my professor gave me a bad grade.
 I wish I could tell you that, but college is no fairy-tale world.

 My professor loved it.
 He gave me an “A” and said it was one of the best papers he’d ever received.

 The college version of Kevin, the procrastinator, would have loved blogging.
 With a little bit of ingenuity, it’s possible to take one post you’ve researched and written, and use it over and over.